 New Relic brings operationsand development together

-Today Condé Nast and Condé Nast Entertainment rely on New Relic® APM™, New Relic® Browser™, New Relic® Mobile™, New Relic® Insights™, New Relic® Servers™, and New Relic Platform™ to deliver premium digital content experiences that meet or exceed the company’s high standards for service levels.
+Today Condé Nast and Condé Nast Entertainment rely on New Relic® APM™, New Relic® Browser™, New Relic® Mobile™, New Relic® Insights™, and New Relic Plugins™ to deliver premium digital content experiences that meet or exceed the company’s high standards for service levels.
 While New Relic was originally spearheaded by the operations team, “we immediately started bringing in our developers and showing them how to use it,” says Handy.

 Handy believes New Relic has fostered a greater sense of ownership within the team.
 Following a DevOps approach, the Condé Nast operations team and development team share a work environment and collaborate on projects.
 “New Relic gives operations and development a common language to work together to manage performance,” says Handy.